-Whether you prefer an open or full face helmet, both offer differing safety benefits.
-A full face gives you face and chin protection, whilst an open face can offer greater peripheral vision and enable faster hazard detection.
+Whether you prefer an open or full-face helmet, both offer differing safety benefits.
+A full-face gives you face and chin protection, while an open face can offer greater peripheral vision and enable faster hazard detection.

-The retro styled Shoei Ex-Zero, with its gaping wide eye port and chin guard could offer both, but does it actually deliver both sets of benefits?
+With its gaping wide eye port and chin guard, the retro-styled Shoei Ex-Zero could offer both, but does it actually deliver both sets of benefits?

 The Shoei Ex-Zero is an off-road inspired retro helmet, squarely aimed at the cafe racer scene.

-It’s mid range, at around the £350 mark, but you get your moneys worth as Shoei haven’t scrimped on quality.
-It’s clear that they’ve used superior materials and construction, which means this lid should last the test of time.
+At around the £350 mark, it’s mid-range, but you get your money’s worth as Shoei hasn’t scrimped on quality.
+They’ve used superior materials and construction, which means this lid should last the test of time.

 Visibility, Safety and Construction